Path to function: Resources > Permission sets

 Permission sets can be used for several things:

 - As sets of accounts for reporting at the organisation level.

 - As a way of assigning attributes such as 'role' to sets of users - e.g. member, staff, walk-in user.
 You must, in fact, allocate at least one permission set to everyone because of this and your initial setup will have included a default permission set for this purpose.

-- With restrictive mode to limit with resources are available to sets of users.
+- With restrictive mode to limit which resources are available to sets of users.
 When used this way any changes you make to the resources allocated to a permission set instantly changes what the related accounts can access, although the users won't see it in MyAthens Plus lists until the next time they sign in.

 Permission sets can only apply to user accounts under the same organisation - any sub-organisations you have will need at least one permission set of their own.

 The first thing you will see is a list of any existing permission sets.

 Each line will display a description of the set and some other information such as the number of accounts it is assigned to and the number of resources assigned to it - clicking on either will take you to a list of those accounts or resources.
 Clicking on the permission set description will allow you to edit the sets details (see below).

 After clicking on the add button you will be prompted for a description and name for your new permission set:

 The name is automatically generated based on the description, but you can change it if you wish.
 The name is used in data downloads and bulk uploads, but you are unlikely to see it anywhere else.
 Permission set names, like account username, cannot be modified once created.